dreamfactorysoftware/dreamfactory/installers/README.markdown

 ### Enabling Cassandra

-Passing the `--with-cassandra` option will result in installation of PHP's Cassandra extension.
-You can pass the option like this:
+Selecting option 3 at the initial menu prompt will result in installation of PHP's Cassandra extension.

-    $ sudo ./ubuntu.sh --with-cassandra
-    $ su -c "./debian.sh --with-cassandra"

 ### Installing Apache

-Passing the `--with-apache` option will result in the Apache 2 web server being installed instead of the default Nginx web server.
-You can pass the option like this:
+Selecting option 4 at the initial menu prompt will result in the Apache 2 web server being installed instead of the default Nginx web server.

-    $ sudo ./ubuntu.sh --with-apache
-    $ su -c "./debian.sh --with-apache"

 ### Installing Specific DreamFactory Version

-Passing the `--with-tag=<version tag>` option will install a specific version of DreamFactory.
-If not specified, the latest available version of DreamFactory will be installed.
-You can pass the tag like this:
+Selecting option 6 at the initial menu prompt will install a specific version of DreamFactory.
+The installer will then ask you which version you would like to install.
+Please provide the version you wish to install (e.g. `4.9.0`) at the prompt.
+If this option is not selected, the latest available version of DreamFactory will be installed.

-    $ sudo ./ubuntu,sh --with-tag=4.2.0
-    $ su -c "./ubuntu,sh --with-tag=4.2.0"

 ### Supplying Multiple Options

-You can supply multiple options to the installer like so:

-    $ sudo ./ubuntu.sh --with-apache --with-oracle --with-mysql --with-cassandra --with-db2
-    $ su -c "./debian.sh --with-apache --with-oracle --with-mysql --with-cassandra --with-db2"
+Supply multiple options at the menu prompt by comma separating the options you wish and press Enter (e.g. `1,4,5`).

 ### Installing a Commercial Version